What is a tradeline?

 Authorized user tradelines

-Becoming an authorized user is one way people can establish or build credit.
-But that’s only if the activity on the account and the authorized user are reported to credit bureaus.
+Becoming a trusted authorized user on someone else’s credit card account is one way to establish or build credit.
+That’s if the card issuer reports the authorized user’s activity to the credit bureaus.

-For instance, some young people can be added to a family member’s account.
-When the account is used responsibly, the activity can help the authorized user build credit.
-But it’s important to remember that negative information could also be reported.
+For example, a teenager can be added to the account of a trusted family member or friend.
+When the account is used responsibly by both the primary cardholder and authorized user, that can help the authorized user build credit.
+But it’s important to remember that irresponsible use by either can negatively impact both of their credit.

 What happens if you're removed from an account?

-If you’re removed from an account—you’re no longer an authorized user on a credit card account, for example—you might assume that the account’s tradeline will no longer appear on your credit reports.
+If you’re removed as an authorized user on someone else’s credit card, you might assume that tradeline will no longer appear on your credit reports.
 But that isn’t necessarily the case.
+It depends on the policies of the credit bureau and your issuer.

 How do tradelines affect credit scores?